splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 .. note::

-   You can't delete tokens; you can only deactivate them.
+   You can't delete tokens.
+You can only deactivate them.

 To deactivate a token, select :menuselection:`Disable` from the token's actions menu (|more| icon).
 The line that displays the token has a shaded background, which indicates that the